 And one sign that the LLM has helped you over time: you need it less.
 Think about what I just wrote.
 One sign that AI is doing its job for you is that you depend on it less, not more.
 Again, where do you hear this?
 Nowhere.

-Another example with using AI to help you with understanding concepts in school: a particular concept is hard for you to understand.
+An example with using AI to help you with understanding concepts in school: a particular concept is hard for you to understand.
 Ask for more practice and get the steps on how to think through the problem.
 In mathematics, inversions always made sense to me (subtraction, division, square roots).
 The opposites were harder, like multiplication.
 Now, you can use these tools to help you connect the dots better and think through these problems.

 Again, you're not replacing critical thought.
 You're practicing improving where you may be weak or where you may be able to leverage an existing skill.